Charlemagne and the Holy Roman Empire

-After the fall of the Roman Empire in Western Europe, Charlemagne built an empire that extended more than 800 miles from east to west.
+Charlemagne ruled the most significant Western European Empire after the fall of the Romans.
+Four forty-three years until he died in 814, Charlemagne amassed an empire that extended more than 800 miles from east to west.
 Though he ruled in an era many scholars describe as a “Dark Age,” Charlemagne made the capital of his vast kingdom a center of learning.

-Charlemagne was a Frank.
-The Franks were a Germanic tribe that developed in present-day France.
+Charlemagne was a Frank, a Germanic-speaking people who dominated present-day northern France, Belgium, and western Germany.
 He was part of the Carolingian Dynasty begun by his father, Pepin the Short, and named for his grandfather, Charles Martel.
 A giant of a man, Charlemagne was six feet, four inches tall in an era when most men were little more than five feet tall.

-Charlemagne inherited his predecessors’ talent for war.
-For many years after assuming the throne in 768, Charlemagne led his army on military campaigns throughout Western Europe, expanding the Frankish kingdom as he vanquished his foes.
+Charlemagne inherited his predecessors’ talent for war, leading his army on military campaigns throughout Western Europe, expanding his kingdom as he vanquished his foes.
 During his reign, Charlemagne doubled the size of Frankish territory to include present-day France, northern Spain, Germany, and Italy.

-Charlemagne sought to unite all of the Germanic tribes into a single kingdom that was modeled after the Romans.
-The Frankish kingdom eventually included people of diverse cultures who spoke many languages, so Charlemagne appointed native members of the lands he conquered to administer the provinces in his name.
+Charlemagne sought to unite all Germanic tribes into a single kingdom modeled after the Romans.
+The Frankish kingdom eventually included people of diverse cultures who spoke many languages, so Charlemagne appointed native members of his conquered lands to administer the provinces in his name.

 Charlemagne provided funds that allowed monks to copy the works of Greek and Roman authors.
 Couriers traveled throughout Europe to collect ancient manuscripts.
-Although Charlemagne was only barely able to read, he set up schools throughout his empire, and invited scholars from throughout Europe to establish a palace school in Aachen, the German city where he moved his capital.
+Although Charlemagne could barely read, he set up schools throughout his empire and invited European scholars to establish a palace school in Aachen, the German city where he moved his capital.

 In 800, Charlemagne traveled to Rome to celebrate Christmas with Pope Leo III.
-As Charlemagne rose from prayer, Leo placed a crown on Charlemagne’s head and proclaimed him “Augustus,” emperor of the “Holy Roman Empire.”
-The coronation united Christendom under Charlemagne’s rule, but it also troubled the newly crowned emperor.
+As Charlemagne rose from prayer, Leo placed a crown on Charlemagne’s head and proclaimed him Augustus, emperor of the “Holy Roman Empire.
+The coronation united Christendom under Charlemagne’s rule but also troubled the newly crowned emperor.
 If the Pope had the power to proclaim Charlemagne as King, the Pope might also have the right to remove his power.

-The empire Charlemagne created crumbled soon after his death and the promise of returning the glory of Rome to Western Europe soon faded.
-The term Holy Roman Empire described various Frankish and German lands for another ten centuries, but the empire never again attained Charlemagne’s promise of uniting Christendom into one kingdom.
+The empire Charlemagne created crumbled soon after he died in 1814, and the promise of returning the glory of Rome to Western Europe soon faded.
+The term Holy Roman Empire described various Frankish and German lands for another ten centuries, but the empire never again attained Charlemagne’s promise.
+Francis II was the last monarch to call himself the Holy Roman Emperor.
+But after a defeat by Napoleon’s army, Francis renounced his title in 1804 and instead decreed himself emperor of Austria.

 Resources